tomif1/IT1025/Lab5/readme.md

 #### Infrastrucutre vs. Wireless Mesh
 The infrastructure topology has wired connections and has a wireless access point connected to the switch by a cable.
 ### Network Design
+My design is a mesh topology that has two computers a router a wireless access point that is connected to a laptop.
+Everything in system is connected which is a mesh topology and is the most efficient because if one connection breaks, the system keeps on running.
 ### NSA/CSS
+The NSA's role in U.S. cybersecurity is to prevents and eradicates threats to U.S. national security systems.
 ## Cybersecurity and Encryption

 ### Information Systems Security

 #### Security Triad
+In an online chat at amazon the security triad could be applied to each part because the chat would need confidentiality, and restrict access to those who aren't allowed to see it.
+Integrity would be that the user doesn't lie and is truthful in their problems so that they can be fixed, and finally availability which means that when the user has a problem it doesn't take long for the user to find someone to help them with their problem.
 #### Authentication
+Logging into your phone, laptop and bank account all require authentication to access them.
+They can be converted to multi-factor authentication by adding another step or a second password so that it takes multiple steps to gain access.
 #### ACL and RBAC
+Access Control List main problem is thateach information resource is managed separately, so if someone wanted to add or remove a user to a large set of information resources, it would be quite hard.
+In Role-Based Access Control users are assigned roles and then those roles are assigned the access, which simplifies administration.
 #### Ciphertext, Public Key and Private Key
+Ciphertext is the encoded text that is sent to the the recipient and then is decoded.
+Public key is used to send an encrypted message by obtaining the public key, encode it and send it.
+The private key is used by the recepient to decode the message.
 #### Public Key Cryptography
+It is the most important because it was an easy way to encrypt messages where if someone were to intercept the message it wouldn't be possible for them to decode it, and a simple encoded method can still be used today.
 ### Cryptography
 #### Encryption
+The encryption moves all the letters from the inteded word a specified distance in the same direction so that only the people who know the distance can correctly translate the message.
+####### Originial: hello world
+####### Encoded: dahhk sknhz
 #### Frequency Fingerprint
 #### Polyalphabetic Cipher
 #### Polyalphabetic Example